No Products in the Cart

 But first, an important note: both human CBD and human hemp products should not be used for dogs.
-They may contain ingredients that are toxic to dogs.
+They may contain ingredients which are toxic to dogs.

-Here are some of the distinctive characteristics of hemp vs CBD for dogs.
+Here are some of the distinctive characteristics of hemp and CBD for our pets.

 CBD products for both humans and pets are derived from hemp flowers.
 Those hemp plants fall under the cannabis plant category, with CBD being an extracted cannabinoid (cannabidiol or CBD for short).
 THC (tetrahydrocannabinol) is another cannabinoid, but in order for a product to have the “CBD” label, it should be less than 0.3% THC.